SpeedyQweku/qfuzz/README.md

    -H string[]             Headers To include in the request, (e.g., 'key1:value1,key2:value2') -follow-redirects, -fr  Follow redirects
-   -webcache               Detect web caching, (discoveredWebCache.txt) -random-agent           Enable Random User-Agent To use (default true) -retries int            number of Retries, if status code is 429 (default 5) -http2                  use HTTP2 protocol
+   -webcache               Detect web caching, (discoveredWebCache.txt) -ra, -random-agent      Enable Random User-Agent To use -retries int            number of Retries, if status code is 429 (default 5) -http2                  use HTTP2 protocol